ODCleanStore/ODCleanStore/release-template/README.txt

 2) Import clean database:
    Execute queries in NUMBERED files in database/clean_db/*.sql over the clean database instance in the indicated order.
 Alternatively, queries in ALL.sql can be executed INSTEAD of the numbered files.
+Note that the SQL scripts contain some testing data in addition to what the installer imports to the database.

    Queries can be executed using the isql utility (make sure it is the Virtuoso's isql utility!):